woctezuma/epic-games-achievements/README.md

 There are also cases for which achievements are planned, being implemented, or the studio tried but gave up, which leads to weird situations.

+5) the 100% unlock rate for an achievement (["Out of bed"][supraland-achievements]) of the game "Supraland" is not a bug.
+This is an achievement obtained right at the start of the game.

 ## References

 - [`MixV2/EpicResearch`][egs-api-unofficial-doc]